wp-plugins/addthis/readme.txt

 = Is AddThis free? =

 Yep!
-The features you see today on AddThis will always be free.
+The features you see today on AddThis will always be free of charge.

 = Do I need to create an account? =